 The Downsides of Curating Licensed Content

 Limited Selection.
 With licensed content, your sources for third party content are severely constrained.
 You can only curate content from sources with whom you either have a direct publishing relationship or with whom your licensed content provider has a relationship.
-Most re-sellers of licensed content have relationships with only the largest mainstream publishers such as the Associated Presses and the Reuters of the world.
+Most re-sellers of licensed content have relationships with only the largest mainstream publishers, such as the Associated Presses and the Reuters of the world.

-As a result, for most content marketers focused on specific topics and niches, such as B2B marketers, who rely on specific trade publishers and blogs, licensed content is not an option.
+As a result, for most content marketers focused on specific topics and niches—such as B2B marketers, who rely on specific trade publishers and blogs, licensed content is not an option.

 For brands looking to simply engage their existing audience and provide a more seamless reading experience, licensed content may be an option.
 But most marketers are not only looking to engage with their existing audience, but grow their audience and readership through search engine traffic.
 For the latter camp, licensed content is not a very compelling option.

-While this is not a salient issue with most marketers, it could be one for marketers in regulated industries with strict privacy policies, or marketers who are sharing licensed content to an internal audience (e.g. competitive intelligence teams).
+While this is not a salient issue for most marketers, it could be one for marketers in regulated industries with strict privacy policies, or marketers who are sharing licensed content to an internal audience (e.g. competitive intelligence teams).

 Modification & Editorialization.
-If you re-publish licensed content, you are typically required to republish the original in full with no modifications or edits so that you do not misrepresent or distort the views of the original publisher.
+If you re-publish licensed content, you are typically required to republish the original in full with no modifications or edits, so that you do not misrepresent or distort the views of the original publisher.

 Cost.
 Lastly, we should not forget cost.
-While unlicensed content is free, licensed content carries inexpensive fees that can easily run into the tens of thousands of dollars a year based on your breadth of content.
+While unlicensed content is free, licensed content carries fees that can easily run into the tens of thousands of dollars a year based on your breadth of content.